The IIJ 2025 Freelance Journalism Conference

 Purchase today to also get access to:

-Our incredible bonus bundle, which includes IIJ-created pitch guides with rates and contacts for outlets featured in our previous webinars, including the Atlantic, the New York Times, Salon, Marketplace, CNN, Wired, the Guardian, the Emancipator, the Wall Street Journal, the Verge, Prism, Essence, PCMag, MIT Technology Review, Chicago Sun-Times and Chicago Health Magazine.
+Our incredible bonus bundle, which includes IIJ-created pitch guides with rates and contacts for outlets featured in our previous webinars, including The Atlantic, The New York Times, Salon, Marketplace, CNN, Wired, the Guardian, The Emancipator, The Wall Street Journal, The Verge, Prism, Essence, PCMag, MIT Technology Review, Chicago Sun-Times and Chicago Health Magazine.
 In addition to these essential resources, you’ll find expert guides covering a range of topics, from recovering from layoffs and negotiating contract terms to tracking freelance income and applying for grants and fellowships.

 Featuring 45+ diverse writers and editors from: